 Communication skills and teamwork

 Much of your communication skills are based on your answers to other questions, however, you should also consider the following questions:

-What has been the most important development in healthcare recently?
+- What has been the most important development in the healthcare system recently?

 Empathy and insight

-Can you tell me about a time when you've had to support a family member or friend?
+- Can you tell me about a time when you've had to support a family member or a friend?

 Likely contribution to university life

-And how does that help you to be a better doctor?
+- And how do these help you to be a better doctor?

 General university questions

 We hope this question bank of medical interview questions is helpful in preparing for your interview.
-However, if you would like more help or the opportunity to practice your medical school interview answers with a qualified doctor or interview expert then make sure to check out ourmedical school interview courses and 1-1 coaching, or learn from home and take our medical school online interview course.
-If you have any other questions or worries, don’t hesitate to contact us email@example.com.
+However, if you would like more help or the opportunity to practice your medical school interview answers with a qualified doctor or interview expert then make sure to check out our live online medical school interview course and 1-1 coaching, or learn from home and take our medical school online interview course.
+If you have any other questions or worries, don’t hesitate to contact us at firstname.lastname@example.org.
 Good luck!